 Legal Defenses

-Criminal defense lawyers draw upon several defense strategies to help people challenge accessory after-the-fact allegations.
-Some of these include showing that the accused:
+Criminal defense lawyers draw upon several defense strategies to help you challenge accessory after-the-fact allegations.
+Some of these include showing that you:

 - had no knowledge that a person committed a felony,